jc9536/IdentifyingCrops/README.md

 # IdentifyingCrops
 DS.UA.301 - Advanced Topic in Data Science: ML in Climate Change Assignment #3
+Name: Jaimie Chin

 ## Background
 Here you will use remote sensing data collected from the Sentinel-2 satellite to find crops.
 Algorithms that can identify crops are helpful in assessing land use changes associated with agriculture.